3 Must-Have Herbs for Skincare

 My grandmother always taught me, if you can’t eat it, don’t put it on your skin.
 Good advice.
 After all, we’re probably all at least vaguely familiar with the strange and dangerous cosmetic habits of our ancestors: arsenic in face powder, copper or lead to color the eyes, not to mention lead-based face masks used by the Greeks to ‘improve’ skin condition.
 Yikes, right?

-Not surprisingly, these cosmetics led to madness, infertility, scarring of the skin, illness and, eventually, death.
+Not surprisingly, these cosmetics led to madness, scarring of the skin, illness and, eventually, death.
 According to journalist Diane Mapes, “Some beauty products of yesteryear contained high concentrations of lead, mercury, arsenic, even radiation, thanks to ignorance, indifference and narcissism.”

 Well.
 Thank goodness we don’t suffer from ignorance, indifference, and narcissism anymore.

 Okay.
 To give ourselves some credit, there has been a big push for natural health, natural cosmetics, and education about such dangers as parabens and phthalates.
 But, how safe are our so-called natural products?
-I mean, I work with a community of pretty hip and healthy cats, and almost daily I’m approached by someone who has some sort of issue with infertility, cysts, and any number of reproductive and hormonal complaints.
+I mean, I work with a community of pretty hip and healthy cats, and almost daily I’m approached by someone who has some sort of issue with fertility, cysts, and any number of reproductive and hormonal complaints.

 We’ve been hearing about BPA (bisphenol-A, or the material in plastic bottles and can linings) and its dangers: depression, irritibility, sleeplessness, weight gain, excess estrogen, and maybe (in animals, anyway) insulin resistance.
 And what about the anti-bacterial craze?
 Triclosan, the chemical found in most anti-bacterials, can interfere with testosterone and the thyroid.